ANLY580/lectures/4-ngrams/ngrams.md

 Let's step back for a moment and look at another type of model.[^1]

-[^1]: Perhaps, a very simple definition of a model is a mathemantical representation of data that corresponds well enough to some data to be useful for prediction.
+[^1]: Perhaps, a very simple definition of a model is a mathemantical representation of data that fits well enough to training data to be useful for prediction against test data.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->